travel germany

 They are Burg Kriebstein and Burg Mildenstein.
 For more information, take a look at the English version of the website at www.schloesserland-sachsen.de.

-More about Colditz and its history.
+More about Colditz castle and its history.